pingcap/tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 The TiDB component can be configured using `spec.tidb`.
 Currently, the auto-scaling API of TiDB is the same as that of TiKV.

 In a `TidbClusterAutoScaler` object, the `cluster` attribute specifies the TiDB clusters to be auto-scaled.
 These clusters are marked by `name` and `namespace`.
 You need to provide the metrics collection and query service to `TidbClusterAutoScaler` because it captures resource usage through the metrics collection component.
 The `monitor` attribute refers to the `TidbMonitor` object.
-For more information, see [Monitor TiDB Clusters using TidbMonitor](monitor-using-tidbmonitor.md).
+For more information, see [Deploy Monitoring and Alerts for a TiDB Cluster](monitor-a-tidb-cluster.md).

 For the external `Prometheus` other than `TidbMonitor`, you can fill in the Host by configuring `spec.metricsUrl` to specify the monitoring metrics collection service for the TiDB cluster.
 If you deploy the monitoring of the TiDB cluster using `Helm`, take the following steps to specify `spec.metricsUrl`.